erictrinh/safe-proxy/readme.md

 ## Development

-Install [io.js](https://iojs.org/), clone this repo, and then from directory root run `npm install`.
+Clone this repo, and then from directory root run `npm install`.
 Start running tests with `npm test`.
 Tests will re-run when files change.

 ## License